What Damages Are Available to Victims of Childhood Sexual Abuse?

 - Loss of consortium and companionship with family members, spouses, children, and friends

 Filing a claim for compensatory damages helps ensure that the victim receives monetary compensation.
-However, it does little to punish the sexual predator or others at fault for allowing the abuser to harm the victim.
+However, it does little to punish the sexual predator or others at fault for allowing the abuser to harm the survivor.

 In some cases, the plaintiff may seek and obtain punitive damages to punish the sexual perpetrator and others responsible for causing the sexual assault.
-Typically, these cases are built on the egregious negligence or omission of action.
+Typically, these cases are built on egregious negligence or omission of action.

 Some parties, other than the sexual perpetrator, could be held legally liable for punitive damages.
-Additional defendants could include any institution, school, and business that fail to report allegations of sexual assault involving the predator.
+Additional defendants could include any institution, school, and business that failed to report allegations of sexual assault involving the predator.

 The business, school, university, or other entity may have hired a registered sex offender without completing a comprehensive background check.